 Create a Snap to calculate gas fee percentages

-This tutorial walks you through creating a Snap that calculates the percentage of gas fees that a user pays when creating a transaction.
-The Snap provides transaction insights in the MetaMask transaction window.
+This tutorial walks you through creating a Snap that calculates the percentage of gas fees they would pay for their transaction.

 Prerequisites